Physics-50/Module-1/docs/week1-during-lab.md

 Now try to levitate a styrofoam bead (or two or ten)!

 Place a few beads on a lens wipe or dryer sheet and move them around between the speakers of the acoustic levitator, near the central axis, until they hop into position.
 This should not be too difficult.
-If beads will not levitate, double check all your connections, the function generator settings (including if the output is on), and that the light on the driver is on.
+If beads will not levitate, double-check all your connections, the function generator settings (including if the output is on), and that the light on the driver is on.
 See the following [video for demonstrations of a few ways to load a bead into the levitator](https://youtu.be/YrpVdlcYu7Y){:target="_blank"}.
 Ask an instructor if problems persist.

 ## Collecting Data